 Quasi-Judicial Bodies (tribunals) in India

 Apart from these judicial bodies, there are a number of quasi-judicial bodies, such as tribunals.
 Tribunals have been constituted as per relevant statutory provisions to work as an alternative forum for redress of grievances and adjudication of disputes.
-They include the Administrative Tribunal, the Central Excise & Service Tax Tribunal, Debts Recovery Tribunal, Intellectual Property Tribunal, Income Tax Tribunal, Armed Forces Tribunal and Railway Claims Tribunal.
-Lok Adalats and Village Courts have also been established to deal with matters at the lowest level.
-These bodies are formed by statutory provisions and deal with specific areas of conflict, such asadministrative issues, excise, service tax, income tax, railway, debt recovery and intellectual property issues.
-The decisions of these tribunals are accessible via the hyperlinks below.
+They include the Central Administrative Tribunal, the Customs, Excise and Service Tax Appellate Tribunal, Debts Recovery Tribunal and Railway Claims Tribunal.
+Links to their websites are available from the National Portal of India.

-Apart from the above bodies, a number of other bodies assist in the judicial process.
-The Delhi Judicial Academy, Delhi Legal Service Authority, Delhi Meditation Centre, Delhi State Consumer Dispute Redressal Commission, National Consumer Disputes Redressal Commission and Supreme Court Legal Services Committee are examples of such institutions.
+A number of other bodies also assist in the judicial process.
+The Delhi State Legal Services Authority, National Consumer Disputes Redressal Commission and Supreme Court Legal Services Committee are examples of such institutions.